Skip to Content

 How to make Longhorn Spicy Chicken Bites

-Longhorn Spicy Chicken Bites employ a standard method of frying chicken wherein the chicken is soaked in a marinade of buttermilk and salt for several hours.
+Longhorn Spicy Chicken Bites use a standard chicken frying method.
+You simply soak the chicken in buttermilk and salt for several hours.

-Buttermilk brining tenderizes the meat and keeps it moist during the frying process, while the ample amount of salt season the chicken bites from the inside out.
+Buttermilk brining tenderizes the meat and keeps it moist during the frying process, and the salt seasons the chicken bites from the inside out.

-The chicken is tossed in a mixture of all-purpose flour and panko breadcrumbs that have been seasoned with black pepper and cayenne pepper.
+You’ll then toss the chicken in a mixture of all-purpose flour and panko breadcrumbs, seasoned with black pepper and cayenne pepper.

 You’ll fry the chicken bites in batches to prevent overcrowding.
-If there is too much chicken in the frying oil, the temperature will drop and the chicken won’t fry properly.
+Too much chicken in the frying oil causes the temperature to drop, and the chicken won’t fry properly.

-Once the chicken is fried it will drain on a wire rack before being generously coated in the sweet chili-ginger sauce.
+Drain fried chicken on a wire rack before generously coating it in the sweet chili-ginger sauce.

 The sauce is a mixture of rice vinegar, sambal oelek hot sauce, fresh ginger, fresh garlic, sugar, soy sauce, and chili flake that is brought to a light simmer and then thickened with a slurry of cornstarch and water.

-The sauce comes together quickly and can be made while the chicken is draining or in advance.
-If it’s made in advance, gently warm it through before tossing the chicken.
+The sauce comes together quickly.
+You can definitely make it in advance.
+If you do just gently warm it through before tossing the chicken.

 Ingredients: